Altinópolis: Climate

+Demographics

 Tourism

 Altinópolis has five rivers and 35 waterfalls.
 One of them is 72 meters high.

 There are eight caves regularly visited by tourist, highlighted by the Itambé Cave with a façade of 28 meters and some 350 meters of galleries.
 The Department of Tourism gives visitors the necessary information and support.
 The ranking of the city was high in the last Hall of São Paulo Tourism.

 For those interested in art, there are the works of Vaccarini Bassano (1914 - 2002).

 Bassano Vaccarini sculpture park

 Altinópolis is home to a large group of sculptures of Bassano Vaccarini (1914-2002).
 He was born in Milan, Italy and arrived in Brazil after World War II and chose Altinópolis for his workshop in 1980.
 Praça das Esculturas (Sculpture Square), which covers 7,000 m2 at the highest point of the city, houses 42 of Vaccarini's works.
 The sculpture park opened in 1992.

 Besides being a professor of Visual Arts at FAU-USP (São Paulo) and Unaerp (in Ribeirao Preto, where he lived), it was a costume designer, set designer, director of the Brazilian Comedy Theater.